-If Encryption Management Server cannot make outbound HTTP connections, an inbound message that is S/MIME signed and/or S/MIME encrypted, is deferred.
+If the PGP Encryption Server (Symantec Encryption Management Server) cannot make outbound HTTP connections, an inbound message that is S/MIME signed and/or S/MIME encrypted, is deferred.
 The sending mail server therefore keeps trying to send the message.
 This occurs even though the inbound message is successfully processed by Encryption Management Server and successfully passed to its Inbound mail proxy.

 The result is that the recipient receives the same message multiple times.